Big Wreck: The Pleasure and the Greed, breakup, other projects (2000–2003)

-Reunion, Albatross, and Bag of Tricks
+Reunion, Albatross, and Bag of Tricks (2010–2014)

 In 2010, Doherty filled in as guitarist at a Thornley show during the Tiny Pictures tour, and that led to Doherty joining the band as a touring member.
 Later that year, a new tour promoted as "An Evening with Thornley and Big Wreck" followed, and as a result of the tour's success, the band assumed the Big Wreck moniker, including the existing members of Thornley in the new Big Wreck.
-In secret, Big Wreck had worked on reunion album which would later be announced as Albatross.
+In secret, Big Wreck had worked on a reunion album which would later be announced as Albatross.
 After recording the album, signing to Anthem, and departing from 604 Records in July 2011, drummer Christopher Henry left the group and was replaced with touring drummer Brad Park.
 In November 2011, Big Wreck released the lead single and title track off their upcoming album, "Albatross" their first single release in over ten years.
 The song received praise and chart success in both the US and Canada, eventually earning the band's first #1 hit.

 On February 5, 2012, Big Wreck performed at the Sound Academy in Toronto for Canada's Official Super Bowl XLVI party.
 They also completed two tours that year, touring Canada from British Columbia to Ontario from April to July, then accompanying Theory of a Deadman for their Jingle Bell Rock tour from November to December, at which time Brad Park was replaced with Chuck Keeping on drums.
 On June 25, 2013, the band released their first EP, Bag of Tricks, which was compiled of live recordings from the Albatross Tour and a cover of The Cars' "Good Times Roll."
 It was released as a digital exclusive.

-Ghosts and Grace Street
+Ghosts and Grace Street (2014–2018)

 In 2014, the band released their fourth studio album, Ghosts.
-The album was released in Canada on June 10, 2014 and in the US in July.
+The album was released in Canada on June 10, 2014, and in the US in July.
 The album reached #5 on the Canadian Albums Chart and #4 on the US Billboard Heatseekers Albums Chart.
 The album was nominated for "Rock Album of the Year" at the Juno Awards of 2015.

 In November 2016, Big Wreck released a new single "One Good Piece Of Me" from their upcoming album, Grace Street.

 On January 5, 2017, after the recording of Grace Street, but prior to its release, guitarist Paulo Neta departed from Big Wreck.
 Ian Thornley wrote the following on Big Wreck's Facebook page:

 Grace Street was released on February 3, 2017.
 The band embarked on a 31-date tour in support of the album, with supporting act Ascot Royals.